paulosantanabr/esp_ps/README.md

 1.0.0
 - Added Perfometer into **"Extension Starter Pack - ActiveCheck - Custom Metrics"**
--

 1.1.0
 - Fixed issues with password
-- Renamed rulesets from Extenstion Started Pack to ESP
+- Renamed rulesets from Extenstion Starter Pack to ESP

+1.2.0
+- Renamed service descriptions from Extension Starter Pack to ESP
+- Fixed issue with server_side_calls to read protocol information from ruleset
+- Improved ESP - Active Check - All in One libexec script to improve the output